What makes something universal? What qualities are needed for something to not only be loved by all but universally accepted as well?

 Fire (action) + Mutable (multiple tasks usually done at the last minute) = THE NIGHT BEFORE CHRISTMAS!

-You’d be hard pressed to find any other god, superhero, or mythological personality that can traverse the globe in under 10 hours, let alone successfully meet the gifting needs of every man, woman and of course, child, over the course of just one single evening.
+You’d be hard pressed to find any other god, superhero, or mythological being that can traverse the globe in under 10 hours, let alone successfully meet the gifting needs of every man, woman and of course, child, over the course of just a single evening.

 As we shall see in Part II, Santa’s Sagittarian traits astrologically stem from the planetary source which rules over the last of the fire signs, the largest planet in all the Solar System, mighty Jupiter.